Copyright © 2023 LOCALIIZ | All rights reserved

 Check out Humans of Hong Kong, our newest video series focused on telling Hong Kong stories!

 Hong Kong offers many natural landforms.
 Weathered by the rain and eroded by seawater, many of these exposed rocks take on an unusual shape, twisting and bending into structures that resemble animals, human parts, and more.
 While many geosites elsewhere tend to require a long trip away from usual cosmopolitan conveniences, we should count ourselves lucky that, for us, a round trip to all these spots can be confined to a single day!
 Here is a list of the most interesting rock formations you can find in Hong Kong.

 Are you brave enough to ride the rhino?
-This aptly named boulder is a favourite amongst locals for its resemblance of the horned creature.
+This aptly named boulder is a favourite amongst locals for its resemblance to the horned creature.
 The various ridges, bumps, and holes along the surface definitely help in conjuring up an image of a leathery rhinoceros, whilst the upturned edge jutting out acts as the main identifier of a large curved horn.

 Taking only one and a half hours to get to from the Stanley Barracks, the trail to Rhino Rock is short and quick but exhilarating.
 Still, don’t underestimate the amount of climbing you have to do, as you will need to have a firm grip on the sandy and rocky paths that make up the trail.
 Read our full guide on how to get to Rhino Rock here.